Zcounts/ShotScribe/docs/script-tab-spec.md

 - Monospaced only

 ### Elements
-These should be driven by real layout values, not visual nudges.
+The renderer must use real element geometry, not visual nudges.

+Required element types:
 - Scene Heading
 - Action
 - Character